pdet/duckdb-tutorial/README.md

 For this exercise, you will need a [Google Colab Account](https://colab.research.google.com/).

 ### Task
-Download the .ipynb file [from](https://github.com/pdet/duckdb-tutorial/DuckDB_Exercise1.ipynb ) and upload it as a Python 3 Notebook.
+Download the .ipynb file from [here](https://github.com/pdet/duckdb-tutorial/DuckDB_Exercise1.ipynb ) and upload it as a Python 3 Notebook into [Google Colab](https://colab.research.google.com/).
 Follow the steps depicted in the python notebook, and compare the performance of these 3 engines on three different tasks.
 You will load the data, execute different queries (focusing in selections, aggregations and joins) and finally will perform transactions cleaning dirty tuples from our dataset.

 ## (2) Implementing Scalar Functions in DuckDB.